citusdata/citus_docs/ref_arch/multi_tenant.rst

 .. image:: ../images/cloud-node-stats.png

-To bring the node into play we can ask Citus to rebalance the shards.
-This operation moves shards between the currently active nodes to attempt to equalize the amount of data on each.
+To bring the node into play we can ask Citus to rebalance the data.
+This operation moves bundles of rows called shards between the currently active nodes to attempt to equalize the amount of data on each node.
 Rebalancing preserves :ref:`colocation`, which means we can tell Citus to rebalance the :code:`companies` table and it will take the hint and rebalance the other tables which are distributed by :code:`company_id`.

+Applications do not need to undergo downtime during shard rebalancing.
+Read requests continue seamlessly, and writes are locked only when they affect shards which are currently in flight.

 ::